 In this self-assessment, you’ll find (non-technical) descriptions of how a highly mature firm handles each of the fourteen traits in the Technology Operational Maturity Model.

 Your job is to determine how closely your firm aligns with this picture by working through a series of checklists.
-It should take about 30 minutes to complete.
+It should only take 10 to 15 minutes to complete.

 Don’t overthink your answers!
 If you can’t confidently say your firm exhibits one of the characteristics, leave that box unchecked.